luvisuttoalberto/take_it_easy/README.md

 ## Development Details
 The project was developed using **IntelliJ IDEA Community Edition**, leveraging **gradle** for setting up the build.
 The work was carried on Windows, Mac and Linux machines using git/GitHub to allow parallel collaborative implementation whenever possible (see this repo's history for all the details).
-Furthermore, the core engine of the game was developed using a **test-driven approach** (which also comprised setting up *Travis* for automated testing at each build).
+The core engine of the game was developed using a **test-driven approach** (which also comprised setting up *Travis* for automated testing at each build).
 The graphical interface, implemented in *JavaFX*, was developed with the aid of the **SceneBuilder** and tested manually.
+Furthermore, throughout the whole project we attempted to disregard cycles in favour of a **functional programming approach** through the use of Java Streams wherever possible.

 The project architecture was designed through brainstorming sessions that involved the whole team, and most of the implementation was carried on through **pair-programming** (constantly switching roles and members of each pair, to maximize experience :) ).

-We used the `javafx` and `json` libraries to implement this project.
+### Java version and dependencies

+The project was written in **Java 15**.

+It also uses `junit` for testing and the `javafx` and `json`.
+Check the *build.gradle* file for updated information on the packages version.

 ## Architecture Overview